International enrolment in degree programmes

 On the contrary, non-EU students residing abroad are required to submit a pre-enrolment application on Universitaly website.
 If interested in a Bachelor’s or Single-cycle degree programme taught in Italian, they have also to pass an Italian proficiency test in order to be admitted

-To enrol, it is necessary to apply for admission and take an admission test or a skills assessment.
+To enrol, it is necessary to take an admission test or a skills assessment.
 Admission and enrolment procedures are described at:

 The pre-applications on Universitaly for non-EU students residing abroad are now open for the academic year 2021/22.
 The procedures for issuing study visas must be completed by 30 November 2021.